OrchardCMS/OrchardCore/README.md

 # Orchard 2

-Orchard 2 is the implementation of Orchard CMS in ASP.NET vNext (also known as DNX).
+Orchard 2 is the implementation of [Orchard CMS](https://github.com/OrchardCMS/Orchard) in [ASP.NET vNext](http://www.asp.net/vnext) (also known as DNX).
+You can check out the [Orchard 2 presentation from the last Orchard Harvest](https://www.youtube.com/watch?v=TK6a_HfD0O8) to get an introductory overview of its features and goals.

+## Orchard CMS

+Orchard is a free, [open source](https://github.com/OrchardCMS/Orchard), community-focused Content Management System built on the ASP.NET MVC platform.

 ## Getting Started